Trent University

 Writing about Quantitative Data for Grad Students

-Are you planning on including quantitative data in your research project?
+Are you planning to include quantitative data in your research project?
 Then this workshop was created for you!
 We will discuss how to organize your analysis for quantitative data, how to write about statistics, the best methods to visually present your data, and how to refer to figures in your writing.
 We will conclude with a discussion of how to explain your findings in the results and discussion section of your thesis.

 Writing about Qualitative Data for Grad Students

-Are you planning on including qualitative data in your research project?
+Are you planning to include qualitative data in your research project?
 Then this workshop was created for you!
 We will discuss how to organize your analysis of qualitative data, the process of analysis, a discussion of NVivo analytic software, how to create and write about themes, the best methods to visually present your data, and how to refer to figures in your writing.
 We will conclude with a discussion of how to explain your findings in your thesis.

 Survival Strategies for your Thesis Defence